-The museum houses a collection of artefacts ranging from early clay pottery to Civil War and Mobile Bay boat exhibits.
+The museum houses a collection of artifacts ranging from early clay pottery to Civil War and Mobile Bay boat exhibits.

 It is set in an historic Spanish Mission-style building which dates back to 1928 and is open 5 days a week.

-If you enjoy delving into local history, don’t miss this superb educational facility in Downtown Fairhope.
+If you enjoy delving into local history like I do, don’t miss this superb educational facility in Downtown Fairhope.